Air Quality Awareness Week Day 3: Citizen Science and Sensors

 Federal, state, and local air agencies have to follow strict rules about where to set up their regulatory monitors.
 While these monitors provide highly accurate scientific data, they’re too big and expensive to put everywhere.
 Portable sensors empower the public to monitor air quality in more places, compiling data much faster than the federal, state, and local agencies can on their own.

 Here at NDEP, we embrace the revolution of portable air sensors too.
+Click here to learn more about how we are partnering with the Desert Research Institute to put sensors in rural communities so people can be better informed about wildfire smoke impacts.
 We believe that directly engaging Nevadans through community science is key to monitoring and protecting our air.

 But there’s a catch…